megha-jk/Student-Report-project/README.md

 - Reports can be generated for individual students or class statistics.
 - The program uses the `openpyxl` library to manage Excel files.

-## Contributing

-Contributions to this project are welcome!
-You can contribute by submitting bug reports, feature requests, or pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author

 - Megha Jayakumar